 When gazing into the looking glass of history, it’s imperative to comprehend that Black history is our history.
 There is no separation: culturally, artistically, and philosophically, the human experience has been indelibly marked by the experiences of the Black diaspora.
 To understand Black history is to understand how we, as a collective, have come to be today.
 As we explore Black History Month, we’re paying special tribute to the genius and joy of Black narratives and stories.
 As a starting point, here are some non-fiction picks to dive into from a variety of Canadian and American writers who tell the story of themselves, their culture, and their world with brilliance.
-Next week, join us as we explore a selection of fictional picks.
+We also shared some fiction must-reads for celebrating Black History Month.

 Black Berry, Sweet Juice by Lawrence Hill

 Author of The Book of Negroes and The Illegal, Lawrence Hill is a Canadian writer whose narratives centre around Black history, slavery, and emancipation.
 However, Black Berry, Sweet Juice is a more intimate glimpse into the life of a Canadian man navigating the cultural dynamics at play when you’re what they call mixed.

 I’ve Been Meaning to Tell You: Letters To My Daughter by David Chariandy

 I’ve Been Meaning To Tell You reads like a diary entry meant to be shared.
 Written in a similar intimate style as Between the World and Me by Ta-Nehisi Coates, David Chariandy speaks as the child of Trinidadian parents to his daughter, who is 13-years-old at the time of publication, about the experiences he has entering into society as a brown man from an immigrant family.

 The Skin We’re In by Desmond Cole, a must-read during Black History Month